neuhausergenny/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, determine which tasks are the most important and which can be completed later.
 Then, break down each task into smaller, manageable steps.
 By doing this, you can focus on one task at a time without getting overwhelmed.

 Next, use task management tools and calendars to plan out your day.
 Block off time for each step in each project, as well as time to rest and refresh.
 Using tools like Trello, Asana, or Todoist can help keep you organized and on track.
 Set reminders for deadlines and meetings, so you don't forget anything important.
 And don’t be afraid to adjust your plans as the day goes on – flexibility is key.

+# 2024-02-18
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clear, maintainable code first; optimize only when necessary and after profiling.
+Remember that simplicity, readability, and correctness are often more crucial than micro-optimizations."

+This quote emphasizes the importance of avoiding the urge to optimize code too early in the development process without data-driven insights.
+It suggests that over-concern with efficiency before a program is fully functional or understood can lead to complex, hard-to-maintain code.
+Always prioritize clarity and correctness initially, and optimize later when performance bottlenecks have been identified through profiling.